Doctor of Ministry Requirements

 Admission to the Doctor of Ministry program is based on a candidate’s profile of academic work, experience in ministry, and potential for excellence in future ministry.
 The following profile has been developed to make this assessment.
 Applicants must:

-• have a theological master’s degree from an ATS (Association of Theological Schools) accredited school.
+• Have a theological master’s degree from an ATS (Association of Theological Schools) accredited school.
 The Master of Divinity degree is preferred.
 In general, degrees with fewer than 48 hours will not be considered.
 Leveling courses may be required, especially for degrees with fewer than 72 hours.
 Professional but non-theological master’s degrees such as MBA, MEd, or MSW do not fulfill this requirement.

-• have achieved a grade point average of 3.0 on a 4.0 scale in MDiv studies.
+• Have achieved a grade point average of 3.0 on a 4.0 scale in MDiv studies.
 (Applicants with grade point averages of 2.75 or above will receive consideration.)

-• have completed a minimum of three years significant ministerial experience with at least one year of ministerial experience after the completion of MDiv or other theological master’s degree.
+• Have completed a minimum of three years significant ministerial experience with at least one year of ministerial experience after the completion of MDiv or other theological master’s degree.

-• have evidence of current involvement in ministry.
+• Have evidence of current involvement in ministry.

-• demonstrate ability to think critically and express oneself well in written work.
+• Demonstrate ability to think critically and express oneself well in written work.

-• demonstrate a readiness to engage in ongoing personal and spiritual formation for one’s ministry and reflect theologically on ministry in one’s cultural context as part of the global Christian environment.
+• Demonstrate a readiness to engage in ongoing personal and spiritual formation for one’s ministry and reflect theologically on ministry in one’s cultural context as part of the global Christian environment.

 Application Procedures

-Individuals can apply to the Doctor of Ministry program by clicking here.
 To apply to be considered for the Doctor of Ministry program, individuals must:

-• if applicable, take and submit the results of the Test of English as a Foreign Language (TOEFL).
+• If applicable, take and submit the results of the Test of English as a Foreign Language (TOEFL).
 A score of at least 92 on the internet-based test (237 on the computer-based test), or documentation showing the ability to communicate in written and spoken English at the graduate level, is required.
 Graduation from an accredited theological school in the United States would be acceptable documentation.

-• submit an essay of 8-10 double-spaced, typed pages.
+• Submit an essay of 8-10 double-spaced, typed pages.

-• request that all post-secondary educational institutions in which the applicant has studied send a transcript directly to the Campbell University Divinity School.
+• Request that all post-secondary educational institutions in which the applicant has studied send a transcript directly to the Campbell University Divinity School.

-• request recommendations from three persons acquainted with applicant’s ministry skills: minister, seminary professor, and layperson.
+• Request recommendations from three persons acquainted with applicant’s ministry skills: minister, seminary professor, and layperson.
 The applicant must be acquainted with at least one recommender for three or more years.
 Recommenders must be familiar with the applicant in his/her ministry/academic setting.
 The recommendation completed by the minister must be a minister with whom the applicant is well acquainted.
 The recommendation completed by a professor must be from the applicant’s seminary studies.
 The recommendation completed by the layperson must be a layperson who is familiar with the applicant’s ministry and is a member of the applicant’s current congregation or is a member of the applicant’s most immediate past congregation.
 Family members may not serve as recommenders.
 In addition, recommenders selected must not be related to another recommender.
 Recommendation forms must be submitted directly from the recommenders to the Campbell University Divinity School.

-• have a personal interview on the Campbell University Divinity School campus with the Doctor of Ministry Admission Committee.
+• Have a personal interview on the Campbell University Divinity School campus with the Doctor of Ministry Admission Committee.

 Materials submitted in support of an application are not released for other purposes and cannot be returned to the applicant.

 Apply Today!
+Request Information

 Transfer Students